southwolf/video_manager/README.md

         - <%= ENV.fetch('MONGODB_HOST', 'localhost') %>:27017
 ```

 DB Hosts default to localhost.
-You can change them by setting:
+You can change them by setting the env variable:

 | Variable                    |Description                            |
 |-----------------------------|---------------------------------------|